 Two virgin females were paired with two virgin males on a 4ml standard Drosophila medium.
 They were randomly subjected to one of the seven constant temperature (14°C, 17°C, 20°C, 23°C, 26°C, 29°C, 32°C) and 12/12 L/D cycle.
-Vials were submerged in the water baths set at the constant temperature.
+Vials were submerged in water baths set at the constant temperature.
 The water level was kept above the area that flies could freely move.
 The temperature and humidity of each water bath were monitored in two additional empty tubes.
-The level humidity was similar to the field condition, ranging between 80% - 95%.
+The level of humidity was similar to field condition, ranging between 80% - 95%.
 The observed temperature showed 0.5°C fluctuation around the mean temperature, which was used as the corrected temperature in analysis.

 As fecundity changed through time and this trend of change was influenced by temperature (supplementary figure 1), the offspring numbers were measured for the 1st – 2nd day and the 7th – 8th day and they were combined to reflect relative fitness in the corresponding temperature.
 After eight-day temperature treatments, all flies were kept at 25°C for another four days to examine the recovery of fecundity.
 Surviving flies were recorded at the beginning and end of each period.
 Vials containing eggs produced during the testing periods were maintained at their corresponding temperature for development.
 Vials were examined daily for emergence.
-The first emergence dates were recorded for different temperatures and the numbers of the next-generation adults were counted 5-7 days later.
+The first emergence dates were recorded for different temperatures and the numbers of F1 adults were counted 5-7 days later.
 For each species and each temperature treatment, eight replicates were evenly split between two blocks.
-Detailed schedule was shown in supplementary figure 2.
+The detailed schedule is shown in supplementary figure 2.

 Physiological measurement